-Iran restricts social media and issues warning to protesters
+Iran restricts social media as protests enter fourth day

 CNN was able to contact users in Iran through the Telegram app following the announcements.
 The app was slower than usual but messages eventually got through.

 The demonstrations, which have erupted against a backdrop of rising food and gasoline prices, began Thursday in the northeastern city of Mashhad before spreading to other cities.
 They include Tehran, Kermanshah, Arak, Qazvin, Khorramabad, Karaj and Sabzevar, according to IRNA, citing First Vice President Eshaq Jahangiri.
+Protests were ongoing Sunday, the fourth day of demonstrations, according to videos circulating on social media posts that originated in Tehran and other parts of the country.

 "The events and occurrences of the last few days have preoccupied, saddened and hurt our beloved people," semi-official news agency ILNA quoted Fazli as saying, before adding "those who destroy public properties, create chaos, lawlessness and insecurity in our society, will be held legally responsible and must answer for their behaviors and pay the price for it."

+Iranian President Hassan Rouhani for the first time addressed the protests publicly on Sunday night in a tweet.

+The Iranian people have the right to demonstrate and criticize, Rouhani said, but it must be done in a way that would help solve the country's problems and make living conditions better.
+The destruction of public property and the disturbance of the social order is unacceptable, the tweet from Rouhani's verified account added.

-Iranian President Hassan Rouhani is expected to speak in a pre-recorded address to the country Sunday, according to semi-official news agency ISNA.
+Rouhani is expected to speak in a pre-recorded address to the country Sunday, according to semi-official news agency ISNA.

 Protests turn deadly